-Rich White is a sculptor, photographer and designer with a broad skill-set.
+RICH WHITE is a sculptor, photographer and designer with a broad skill-set.
 He has exhibited his work, showing nationally and in mainland Europe, since 1998.
-He has also, since 2003, worked regularly as an artists' assistant performing such varied tasks as 3D and CAD drawing, and steel fabrication for major public art projects, building and installing timber structures and artworks, making armatures, photographing in-progress and finished works, photo retouching, and website design and maintenance.
+He has also, since 2003, worked regularly as an artists' assistant performing such varied tasks as 3D and CAD drawing, and steel fabrication for major public art projects, making armatures, photographing in-progress and finished works, photo retouching, and website design and maintenance.

 Further details of individual skills are listed below.

 Rich is available for commissions or hiring as an assistant on your creative projects.

 He be contacted in the following ways: